 CAPS offers support groups every semester that meet on a weekly or biweekly basis.

-The International Student Support Group will be meeting every Wednesday from 4-5pm starting September 2nd.
+The International Student Support Group will be meeting every other Wednesday from 3-4pm starting February 3rd.
 This is open to all current and incoming students.
 Dr. Shao Li will be facilitating the group.

 This department is in charge of promoting most the health related events on campus, which are available to all students.
 A few of their programs can be found here, which looks at four types of Health & Well-being topics.